Canonization of Josemaría Escrivá: History of the Cause of Canonization

-1984: Conclusion of the Madrid process on the life and virtues of the Servant of God under Cardinal Angel Suquía, the new Archbishop of Madrid.
+In 1984, the Madrid process on the life and virtues of the Servant of God under Cardinal Angel Suquía, the new Archbishop of Madrid, was concluded.
 A complete, certified copy of the proceedings was submitted to the Congregation for the Causes of Saints.
-On November 20, the Congregation for the Causes of Saints during its Ordinary Congress declared that the process on the miracle was valid.
+On November 20, the Congregation for the Causes of Saints, during its Ordinary Congress, declared that the process on the miracle was valid.

-1986: Conclusion of The Roman process on the life and virtues of the Servant of God under Cardinal Vicar of Rome.

-Beginning of Preparation of the Positio, a compilation of documents to be examined by the Congregation for the Causes of Saints.
+In 1986, the Roman process, also on the life and virtues of the Servant of God, concluded under the Cardinal Vicar of Rome.
+The Preparation of the Positio, a compilation of documents to be examined by the Congregation for the Causes of Saints, was begun in the same year.
 The Positio would include the testimonies from both processes (in Rome and Madrid), a critical study on the life and heroic virtues of the Servant of God, testimonies obtained in both tribunals in Rome and Madrid together with abundant documentary appendices.
 It would be submitted and examined by the Congregation for the Causes of Saints.
-From the material collected in the Roman and Madrid tribunals, under the direction of Father Ambrogio Eszer, O.P., Relator for the Congregation for the Causes of Saints.
+The material was collected in the Roman and Madrid tribunals, under the direction of Father Ambrogio Eszer, O.P., Relator for the Congregation for the Causes of Saints.